 With your body now prepared for tolerating movement and high loads, it’s time do what you’re there for – run.
 A fundamental part of the warm up to increase temperature of the tissues, and Performance Coach Stephen Hissey recommends performing 5×20 second race pace efforts, with approximately 20 seconds rest in between.

 This routine should take you no longer than 10 minutes.
 Generally, we recommend finishing your warm up routine 5 minutes before the starting gun.
 However, this isn’t always practical and you may be forced to warm up earlier than ideal.
 If this is the case, try to maintain some level activity before the race begins, such as jogging on the spot, alternating lunges etc.

 Recovery is a fundamental principle of any activity.
 A few simple steps can be taken to recover properly will ensure the benefits are felt in the long term.
 Although we try to avoid static stretching pre-exercise, they can be safely included in a recovery routine.
 Soft Tissue Therapist James Meredith outlines some helpful recovery tips to help you feel good and get you back out on the track come Monday morning.

 Standing quad stretch

 Standing deep back stretch

 For more great recovery tips, check out our previous blog post Recovery

-By following these simple routines your body will be primed to perform when you’re at the start line this Mother’s Day.
-If you’re seeking to improve your personal best, trying to get back to the pavement after injury, or simply want to improve your fitness level, come and see our highly credentialed team at 199 William St, Melbourne CBD for the highest level of injury rehabilitation health and performance services.
+By following these simple routines your body will be primed to perform all your training runs and when you’re at the start line this for this years Run Melbourne.
+If you’re seeking to improve your personal best, trying to get back to the pavement after injury, or simply want to improve your fitness level, come and see our highly credentialed team at 199 William St, Melbourne CBD for the highest level of injury rehabilitation, health and performance services.

 Written by Osteopath Matt Wallace-Smith | Absolute Health & Performance- Osteopathy Services Melbourne CBD.